Sublattices of associahedra and permutohedra: A subdirect decomposition of the permutohedron

 It follows that~$\theta$ contains~$\eta$.

-In order to establish the converse containment, remember from Lemma~\ref{L:CongPU} that~$\theta$ is generated by all~$\Theta(\bq)$, where $\bq=\pji{c}{d}{V}\in\J(\sP(n))$ with $(c,d,V)\in\cD_n$ and $V\neq U\res[c,d]$.
+In order to establish the converse containment, remember from Lemma~\ref{L:CongPU} that~$\theta$ is generated by all~$\Theta(\bq)$, where $\bq=\pji{c}{d}{V}\in\J(\sP(n))$ with $(c,d,V)\in\cF_n$ and $V\neq U\res[c,d]$.
 Hence it suffices to prove that $\bq\equiv\bq_*\pmod{\eta}$ for each such~$\bq$.
 We separate cases.
 If $U\res[c,d]\not\subseteq V$, pick~$i$ in the difference; observe that $c<i<d$. {}From $i\in U$ it follows that $\set{(i,i+1)}\equiv\set{(i,i+1),(i-1,i+1)}\pmod{\eta}$, that is, as $i\notin V$, $\pUji{i}{i+1}{V}\equiv\pUji{i-1}{i+1}{V}\pmod{\eta}$.
-Thus, setting $\pUji{k}{k}{V}:=\es$ for each~$k$, we get
+Thus, setting $\pUji{k}{k}{V}=\es$ for each~$k$, we get

-where we set $\bx:=\pUji{c}{i-1}{V}\vee\pUji{i}{i+1}{V}\vee\pUji{i+1}{d}{V}$. {}From $(c,d)\notin\bx$ it follows that $\bq\not\subseteq\bx$, thus $\bq\equiv\bq_*\pmod{\eta}$, as desired.
+where we set $\bx=\pUji{c}{i-1}{V}\vee\pUji{i}{i+1}{V}\vee\pUji{i+1}{d}{V}$. {}From $(c,d)\notin\bx$ it follows that $\bq\not\subseteq\bx$, thus $\bq\equiv\bq_*\pmod{\eta}$, as desired.
 The proof in case $V\not\subseteq U\res[c,d]$ is similar, now picking an index~$i\in V\setminus(U\res[c,d])$ and obtaining, this time, elements~$\by,\by'\in\sP(n)$ such that $(i,d)\notin\by$ and $\bq\leq\by'\equiv\by\pmod{\eta}$. \end{proof}

-As the elements $\pUji{1}{n}{U}$ are exactly the \emph{minimal} elements of $\J(\sP(n))$ with respect to the transitive closure~$\utr$ of the join-dependency relation, it follows from Freese, Je\v{z}ek, and Nation \cite[Lemma~2.36]{FJN} that the Cambrian lattices of type~A are exactly the quotients of permutohedra by their \emph{minimal \mirr\ congruences}.
-That is, \emph{the Cambrian lattices of type~A are exactly the maximal subdirectly irreducible quotients of permutohedra}.
+Since the elements $\pUji{1}{n}{U}$ are exactly the \emph{minimal} elements of $\J(\sP(n))$ with respect to the transitive closure~$\utr$ of the join-dependency relation, a straightforward application of Freese, Je\v{z}ek, and Nation \cite[Lemma~2.36]{FJN} yields the following.